Worried about Vitamin D deficiency or seasonal affective disorder? Looking for a cheaper alternative to the Sperti sun lamp?

 For most, the best routine would be to use some kind of infrared light therapy in the morning, followed by a UV light session when they get home from work.

-You don’t really want to expose your skin to UV first thing in the morning because it’s just very unnatural.
-I would think this might have a negative effect on your skin and potentially cause problems with circadian timing and hormone rhythmicity.
+You don’t really want to expose your skin to UV first thing in the morning because it’s very unnatural.
+I would think this might harm your skin and potentially cause problems with circadian timing and hormone rhythmicity.

 Alright, that’s it!